Hackndo/en.hackndo.github.io/_posts/2019-12-17-pass-the-hash.md

 A copy is also on disk in `C:\Windows\System32\SAM`.

 So it contains the list of local users and their hashed password, as well as the list of local groups.
 Well, to be more precise, it contains an encrypted version of the hashes.
-But as all the information needed to decrypt them is also in the registry (SAM and SYSTEM), we can safely say that the hashed is stored there.
+But as all the information needed to decrypt them is also in the registry (SAM and SYSTEM), we can safely say that their hashed version is stored there.
 If you want to see how the decryption mechanism works, you can go check [secretsdump.py code](https://github.com/SecureAuthCorp/impacket/blob/master/impacket/examples/secretsdump.py#L1124) or [Mimikatz code](https://github.com/gentilkiwi/mimikatz/blob/master/mimikatz/modules/kuhl_m_lsadump.c).

 SAM and SYSTEM databases can be backed up to extract the user's hashed passwords database.